-The film tells the story of baby James and his recovery from the usually fatal infant and children's cancer, neuroblastoma.
+February: Joan films the 28-minute film "He Wanted To Live."
+This film documents the story of baby James and his recovery from the usually fatal infant and children's cancer, neuroblastoma.
 Shows the extra loving care James received from the staff of Charity Hospital in New Orleans and a foster family, the Koles, who took him in despite the bleak outlook for his survival.
 Discusses James' neuroblastoma and its diagnosis and treatment with aggressive chemotherapy, constant testing, and weekly checkups for 21 months.
 Also mentions other forms of cancer in children, including leukemia, and makes a fervent pitch for continued public contributions to American Cancer Society research.

 February 28 - March 3: Joan stays up late each night to watch the James Cagney Film Festival on television.